MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/create-sql-database/azure-portal-sqldb-create-03.md

 1. Leave the rest of the settings at their default, and then click Review + create.

-1. Azure will take a moment to validate your settings.
-Click the Create button once it's enabled, and Azure will begin provisioning your database.
-This process may take a few minutes.
+1. Click the Create button once Azure validates your settings.
+Provisioning the database may take a few minutes.